Microsoft Power BI Gateway

 Click OK and Close to close all advanced sharing windows.

 The Gateway service account now has access to this folder.

 This section outlines the steps necessary to configure Power BI Service to query Dremio.

 Log in to your account at https://app.powerbi.com/.

 Click … next to your profile picture at the top-right corner of the browser and navigate to Settings > Manage gateways.

 Under GATEWAY CLUSTERS, select the gateway you created previously.

-Select the checkboxes for Allow user’s cloud data sources to refresh through this gateway cluster and Allow user’s custom data connectors to refresh through this gateway cluster (preview).
+Select the checkbox Allow user’s cloud data sources to refresh through this gateway cluster.

 At the top of the page, click Add data sources to use the gateway.
 This launches the Data Source Settings page.